 Permeable Pavers, Aquapave Holland paver, Desert Blend Paving The University has a wide variety of paving materials used for pedestrian areas.
-Brick and bluestone are used primarily in historic and garden areas in Central Grounds while tinted concrete is used predominantly in West and North Grounds and the Health System.
+Brick and thermal surface bluestone are used primarily in historic and garden areas in Central Grounds while tinted concrete is used predominantly in West and North Grounds and the Health System.
 Bluestone pavers are an appropriate way to emphasize a special zone, such as a courtyard or building entry.
-Exposed aggregate concrete paving is useful for breaking up large areas of concrete by the subtle introduction of color and texture.
+Sandstone has occasionally been used as a paved surface with brick as banding or edging.
 Concrete pavers can be used on roof decks or for contemporary landscape paving.
-Asphalt pavers are a versatile paving system that can be applied to pedestrian and vehicular drop-off areas alike.
-Other paving materials may be considered at specific buildings if there is justification.
-Permeable paving systems for large areas should be implemented where possible to benefit stormwater management or for providing underground cisterns for a nonpotable irrigation source.
+Asphalt pavers are a versatile paving system that can be applied to pedestrian and vehicular drop-off areas Other paving materials may be considered at specific buildings if there is justification.
+Permeable paving systems for large areas should be implemented where possible to benefit stormwater management or for providing underground cisterns for a non-potable irrigation source.
 Pavers that contain recycled content are encouraged.
 Addastone Resin Bounded Surface System is an attractive, durable treatment for areas that would otherwise be paved in asphalt.
-This system is currently deployed in Poe Alley and is being considered for use in the other Pavillion alleyways.
+This system is currently deployed in the Pavilion Alleys.
+Flexipave is an appropriate pedestrian surface for natural areas, parks and picnic areas.
 MATERIAL STANDARDS